mbroton/browsy/README.md

 This script will download the `docker-compose` file and example jobs.
 Once downloaded, navigate to the `browsy/` directory.

+Alternatively, you can clone the repository directly and navigate to the quickstart directory.

 ### Start browsy